-Data for all patients evaluable by the cut-off date were included in the above charts.
-These results further support the use of a once daily regimen.
+Data for all patients evaluable by the cut-off date were included in the above chart.
 In a recent randomized placebo-controlled trial comparing imatinib re-challenge to placebo, in patients in a similar third- or fourth-line setting, the median PFS observed in the placebo-treated group was 0.9 months.
 Similarly, in the randomized placebo-controlled regorafenib pivotal trial in third-line GIST patients, the median PFS observed in the placebo-treated group was also 0.9 months.
 In its pivotal trial, sunitinib demonstrated a median PFS of 6.1 months.